Git commit message convention

 Fix: The editor will be great again.
 Closes #3.
 Closes #4.

-Commit with updated documentation:
+A commit with updated documentation:

-Docs: Updated the README.
+Docs (link): Updated the README.

-Commit which provides or changes the tests:
+A commit that provides or changes the tests:

-Tests: Introduced missing tests.
+Tests (widget): Introduced missing tests.
 Closes #5.

 For the commits shown above the changelog will look like this: